 - constellation not singular elements

-Throughout the Full Body Systems curriculum, and in a very special ‘Reading Labs’ bonus, you’ll gain insight into reading labs and better understand how these clues support your clinical outcomes.
+Throughout the Full Body Systems curriculum, and in a very special ‘Reading Labs’ bonus, you’ll gain insight into reading labs through a more holistic lens, and better understand how these clues support your clinical outcomes.
 So, yes!
-Full Body Systems does offer tools, resources and worksheets to better assist you with requesting labs and utilizing them in a truly Functional way… which means in the context of the whole.
+Full Body Systems does offer tools, resources and worksheets to better assist you with requesting labs and utilizing them in a truly functional way… which means, in the context of the whole.

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU